Office of the Ombudsperson

 December has extensive history working with regional center clients and their families.
 She worked at both Lanterman and Fairview Developmental Centers while they were closing and moving residents to the community.
 Most recently Ms. Robinson has been working at California Correction Health Care Services in the Nursing Service Section.
 She is excited to get back to working with people with intellectual and developmental disabilities and help them resolve problems.

-Sangita has spent her whole career working with people with disabilities.
-Ms. Prasad started as an Early Intervention Teacher and was also a classroom aide.
-She then began working at South Central Los Angeles Regional Center as a Community Navigator and then was promoted to Navigator-Specialist.
-Ms. Prasad is happy to be able to inform and assist families in a new way.
+Sangita has spent her whole career working with Individuals with disabilities.
+Sangita has a degree in Management and started as an Early Intervention Teacher.
+She then began working at South Central Los Angeles Regional Center as a Navigator and then was promoted to Navigator-Specialist.
+Sangita is bilingual and can assist individuals who speak Hindi.
+She is happy to be able to inform and assist clients and families.

 Resources